tedconf/symfony-doc-unofficial/tutorial/en/deprecated.markdown

 The "Dynarch calendar" (found in data/web/calendar/) will be removed in symfony 1.4 as it is only used by the Form helper group, which will be also removed in symfony 1.4.

+As of symfony 1.3, the unavailable page will only be looked for in the `%SF_APP_CONFIG_DIR%/` and `%SF_CONFIG_DIR%/` directories.
+If you still have it stored in `%SF_WEB_DIR%/errors/`, you must move it before migrating to symfony 1.4.